jwise/x1-expander/doc/software.md

 ```
 # x1plus settings set expansion.port_x --json '{"ledstrip": {"leds": 0, "gpios": [ { "pin": 3, "function": "shutter", "default": 0 }, { "pin": 5, "function": "shutter", "default": 0 } ] } }'
 ```

-By default, the shutter release module will short only tip to sleeve.
-Some cameras (notably, Sony cameras) require both tip and ring to be shorted to sleeve.
-To enable this, apply a small amount of solder to bridge each of the solder jumpers on the back.
-Future versions of the X1P-006 board will come with these pre-shorted (disconnectable using a hobby knife).

 ### Using I2C sensors